Huang Biren: Personal life

 Often nicknamed Ling by relatives, Huang has one older sister and one younger brother.
 She studied at Mayflower Primary School and Mayflower Secondary School, where she developed a keen interest in oratorical and storytelling contests.
 She then completed her GCE Advanced Level examinations at Ang Mo Kio Secondary School (Pre-U Centre).

 In 1996, Huang married Adrian Quek, a Senior Assistant Commissioner of the Singapore Police Force, after dating him for two years.
 The couple have a son born on 10 March 2000.
 On 30 July 2007, Huang announced that she was two months pregnant with her second child, a girl due in March 2008.
 On 6 March 2008, Huang gave birth to her second child, one day before her own birthday at Thomson Medical Centre.
 The birth was described by Huang as extremely smooth.

-On 9 February 2009, Huang's father died due to a viral infection at the age of 67.
+On 9 February 2009, Huang's father died at the age of 67.

 On 29 September 2009, during the wedding ceremony of MediaCorp artistes Fann Wong and Christopher Lee where she was one of the invited guests, Huang told reporters she was two-and-a-half months pregnant with her third child.
 The pregnancy was unplanned and the baby is expected to be born in April 2010.
 In February 2010, Huang commented that her third pregnancy was a tough one when she was interviewed by The New Paper.
 She had an extreme case of severe morning sickness where she had to take medication to prevent herself from throwing up in the first trimester.
-Huang also feels more tired compared to her second pregnancy mainly because taking care of Janessa (her second child) takes up a lot of her energy.
-She gave birth to her baby girl, Janelle, on 29 April 2010.
+Huang also feels more tired compared to her second pregnancy mainly because taking care of her second child takes up a lot of her energy.
+She gave birth to a girl on 29 April 2010.

+In April 2013, Huang was diagnosed with a 10cm cyst on one of her kidneys and had an operation to remove it.
+The operation lasted for six hours instead of two due to complications.

 Huang is the aunt of Singapore National fencing athlete, Jet Ng.

 Huang lists Chen Hanwei, Zoe Tay, Pan Lingling and ex-actress Magdeline Chu as her closest friends in the industry.
 She also revealed she feels most at ease while working with ex-actor Xie Shaoguang because they have very good chemistry on screen, though they seldom keep in contact in private.

 Addressed affectionately as ‘'Biren-jie'’ (碧仁姐) by numerous artistes of the younger generation, Huang is also widely seen as a role model to artistes such as Jeanette Aw, Felicia Chin, Zhang Yao Dong, Zhou Ying and Ya Hui, among many others.
 Aw described Huang as her favourite local actress and admires her professionalism; Chin respects Huang for her vast experience and acting skills; Zhang and Zhou both regard her as a mentor while Ya Hui lists Huang as one of her inspirations.